Ayush12521198/React_Todo_App/README.md

 # React_Todo_App
+React Todo App
+Installation

-To intsall all the required dependecies
+To install all the required dependencies, run the following command:

+bash

 npm install

-Start the project
+Starting the Project

+To start the project, use the following command:

+bash

 npm start

-Runs the app in the development mode.
+This command runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.
-Test the application
+Testing

+To test the application, use the following command:

+bash

 npm test

-Launches the test runner in the interactive watch mode.
+This launches the test runner in the interactive watch mode.
-See the section about running tests for more information.
-Build application
+Building the Application

+To build the application for production, use the following command:

+bash

 npm run build

-Builds the app for production to the build folder.
+This command builds the app for production, placing the output in the build folder.